haribharadwaj/syllabi/CSD1237_NeurosciComm.md

 hearing preservation and restoration that you think would be interesting and/or beneficial to others.

-## Assignments and exams
+## Assignments and projects
 Assignments (four) will typically be made available a week before they are due (sometimes 2 weeks).
-Assignments will typically involve integrating concepts/content discussed in class with readings of primary literature, discussing the application of the ideas to specific cases, and developing protocols/materials for clinical use.
-Some assignments will also involve hands-on measurements (e.g., environmental and personal noise assessments, HPD attenuation measurements), querying standardized databases (e.g., [FDA MedWatch](https://www.fda.gov/medwatch), [ClinicalTrials.gov](https://clinicaltrials.gov)), and watching/summarizing video presentations by other professionals/scientists.
-Submitted work will consist of electronic files (PDF) uploaded through Canvas.
+Assignments will typically involve integrating concepts/content discussed in class with readings of primary literature, discussing the application of the ideas to specific cases, designing neuroscience experiments, participating in or observing simple experiments, querying webpages of research labs/standardized databases, and watching/summarizing video presentations by other professionals/scientists.
 All assignments are due by the time and date posted on Canvas.
 You are encouraged to discuss course topics with your colleagues, but discussions involving assignments should be done *in broad/general terms*.
 Please do not share specific solutions to assignments.
-Exams are essentially extended assignments with the added constraint that you cannot discuss the contents with other people.
+Projects are essentially extended assignments with the added feature that they are individualized (student selected).

 There is a quota of **three total late** days you can use throughout the semester to manage unanticipated pressing events that may prevent you from submitting assignments on time.
 Save and use them judiciously.
 You can use all three days for one assignment or spread them over (up to) three assignments.
-You can also use them for take-home exams.
+You can also use them for projects.
-Note however that part-day delays (e.g., late by 2 hours) will count as 1 whole day of quota being used up.
+Note however that part-day delays (e.g., late by 6 hours) will count as 1 whole day of quota being used up.
-No submissions will be accepted, even if you have unused late days, after Dec 16, 2022 (Friday of final exam week).
-Exceptions will be made to the 3-day rule only in unavoidable circumstances (e.g., extended health<sup>[1](#fn1)</sup> issue) about which you discuss with me as soon as the situation permits, and make alternate arrangements.
+No submissions will be accepted, even if you have unused late days, after April 28, 2022 (Friday of final exam week).
+Exceptions will be made to the 3-day rule only in unavoidable circumstances (e.g., extended health<sup>[1](#fn1)</sup> issue) about which you discuss with the instructor as soon as the situation permits, and make alternate arrangements.

 <a name="fn1">[1]</a>: Mental health *is* health